 I asked about electronic notifications (emails and texts) instead of paper ones, but Hoffer rejected it on logistical grounds.
 He notes that DMV registrations don’t include email addresses or cell phone numbers, and, further, he worries that owners of older cars are less likely to have cell phones and computers.
 (That said, Pew reports that 91 percent of adults own cell phones, so perhaps there is an argument for digitizing these notifications.)

 But increasing the return rate isn’t just a matter of inducing owners to bring their cars in—it’s also about changing some of the things manufacturers do that get in the way.
 Car companies frequently issue recalls that require parts that dealers don’t have (and won’t have for a while).
 Hoffer mentions that he received a notification about a recall for his Jeep Liberty almost a year ago, but the parts still aren’t in.
 “It’s a disservice to notify you of the recall and then you don’t have the parts,” he says.
 The Times reported that some GM owners were sent multiple postcards reminding them to schedule a service appointment, but when they called, they learned that the parts weren’t available.

 It’s not clear who needs to change their behavior most.
 The government could consider changing the way notifications are sent out.
 Car companies could consider giving out perks to those who bring in their cars.
 Owners could consider being a little less lazy.
 And we all could consider taking even a fraction of the attention we pay to recall announcements and directing it toward the processes that help people actually follow through with fixing their unsafe cars.

-* This post originally stated that "very few" owners return their recalled cars, when in actuality a large percentage of owners do so.
+* This post originally stated that "very few" owners return their recalled cars.
 We regret the error.

 This article available online at: